SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0825 GMT

 -------------------------------------

-The benchmark five-year rate up 1 bp at 8.41 percent, while the one-year rate down 1 bp at 8.59 percent.
+The benchmark five-year swap rate up 5 bps at 8.07 percent, while the one-year rate 3 bps higher at 8.46 percent.

 CALL MONEY